 After completing the Master's programme you will have acquired comprehensive knowledge in electrical engineering.

-In this Master's programme, you will be provided a holistic view of the modern electric, electronic and power systems and their technological development.
+This Master's programme provides a holistic view of the modern electric and power systems and their technological development.

-You will be able to apply the essential theories of electrical engineering to practical electrotechnical and electronics applications.
-In addition to technical competences, you may complement your professional skills by business studies.
-For those interested in establishing an enterprise, there is an opportunity to include suitable studies in business in the degree.
+You will be able to apply the essential theories of electrical engineering to practical electrotechnical applications.
+In addition to electrotechnical competences, you may complement your professional skills with environmental or bioenergy related studies.

 Master of Science in Technology

 120 ECTS credits

 EUR 10 000 Non-EU/EEA students

 LUT School of Energy Systems

 Regular application period